dd0c/ansible-role-KVM_hypervisor/README.md

-# KVM hypervisor
+# KVM hypervisor ansible role
-Install of a hypervisor
+Install of a kvm hypervisor.